Bournemouth Area Strategic Housing Land Availability Assessment 2019

 How we assess land available for housing developments

-The Strategic Housing Land Availability Assessment 2013 covered the period from 1st April 2013 to 31st March 2028.
+The 2019 update to the Strategic Housing Land Availability Assessment (SHLAA) sets out Bournemouth's housing land supply for the 15 year period from 1st April 2019 to 31st March 2034.